TEIC/website/src/news/2015/01/13/digital-densities-symposium-27th-march-2014.md

 The symposium will run for one day.
 Proposals for 20 minute papers should contain an abstract of 150 words, as well as your paper title, a short biography (100 words), institutional affiliation and contact details.
-Proposals should be submitted by **4^th^February 2015** to [amandat@unimelb.edu.au](mailto:amandat@unimelb.edu.au)
+Proposals should be submitted by **4<sup>th</sup> February 2015** to [amandat@unimelb.edu.au](mailto:amandat@unimelb.edu.au)